-Our customers are responsible for ensuring they are HIPAA compliant.
-Google supports our customers by providing services on a highly secure and controlled platform and by offering a wide array of security products.
+Our customers are responsible for ensuring they are HIPAA compliant and Google Cloud our customers by providing services on a highly secure, controlled platforma wide array of security products and services.
 Our platform, tools, and resources can help customers meet regulatory requirements and reduce the technical burden and cost of compliance.